 Instructions

 - Place the bacon in a large Dutch oven.
 Cook over medium-high heat, stirring frequently until crisp, about 12 minutes.
-Using a slotted spoon, remove the bacon pieces and drain on a paper-towel-lined plate, leaving the drippings in the pot.
+Using a slotted spoon, remove the bacon pieces and drain on a paper-towel lined plate, leaving the drippings in the pot.
 Set aside.
 Reduce the heat to medium.

 - Remove and reserve half of the bacon drippings.
 Add the onion and garlic.
 Cook until the onion turns translucent, about 5 minutes.
 Stir in the potatoes.
 Cook for 5 minutes, stirring occasionally.
 Add some reserved bacon drippings if the potatoes start to stick.
 Sprinkle in the flour and cook, stirring frequently for 2 minutes.
-Slowly pour in the chicken broth while stirring, scraping the bottom of the pot with the spoon to loosen any stuck-on flour or vegetables.
+Slowly pour in the chicken broth while stirring, scraping the bottom of the pot with the spoon to loosen any stuck on flour or vegetables.

 - Add the milk, salt, and black pepper.
 Bring to a simmer.
 Reduce the heat just high enough to maintain a low simmer, low to medium-low.
 (Try to keep it from boiling hard.)
 Partially cover and continue simmering until the potatoes are very tender, about 40 minutes.
 For a thicker and less chunky soup, mash the potatoes with the back of a spoon or a potato masher to your desired consistency.
 Stir in the cream and sour cream.
 Taste and add more salt and pepper, if desired.
-Serve immediately topped with sour cream, cheese, chives, and cooked bacon.
+Serve immediately topped with sour cream, cheese, chives, and the cooked bacon.

 Notes